tovrstra/applybci/README.rst

         Number of atoms:            111
         Number of bonds (12 pairs): 147
         Number of 13 pairs:         294
-        Number of atoms by type:
+        Number of atoms by type
             H               3
             O_AlSi          9
             O_AlP          60